What happens when the lights go out for good?

 OFF explores what might happen if our current political and environmental situations combined with technological advances are pushed to the extreme and fast forwarded into the future.

-Other themes we will touch on are information control and fake news; totalitarian regimes (how in order to survive people will give up a lot of freedoms); the limits of Artificial Intelligence - it’s still biased depending on who ‘curated’ the information.
+Other themes we will touch on are information control and fake news; totalitarian regimes (how in order to survive people will give up a lot of freedoms), the unequal distribution of 'power' and the limits of Artificial Intelligence.

 OFF tackles these themes with a sense of humanity and situational humour.
 Our characters are flawed and sometimes hapless but determined in their own beliefs.